otter502/keyboard-2-joystick/README.md

 > [!Warning]
 > This project is currently under development! it might have bugs, weird typos, debug code, and other weirdness, explore at your own risk

+> [!Caution]
+> Currently POV buttons aren't implemented

-This project requires VJoy and it's python interface pyVjoy in order to work properly!
+This project requires VJoy and it's python interface pyVjoy in order to work properly

+This project is specifically made for use in FRC and attempts to provide GLASS-like keyboard to joystick control Currently POV buttons aren't implemented

 # Development